limey-bean/Anacapa/README.md

 The input is raw Illumina metabarcode sequence data [\*.fastq.gz] reads and outputs are site frequency tables of ASVs and species count data for multiple samples and metabarcodes (ASV table).
 Successful implementation of this step requires: 1) raw illumina sequencing data and 2) a set of fasta formatted forward and reverse fasta format files that include the metabarcoding primers used to generate sequence data.

-#### Step 3: Taxonomic Assignment using bowtie2 and BLCA
+#### Step 3: Taxonomic Assignment using Bowtie 2 and BLCA
-This next module of the pipeline assigns taxonomy to ASVs using **bowtie2** and a bowtie2 specific **Bayesian Least Common Ancestor** (**BLCA**) algorithm.
+This next module of the pipeline assigns taxonomy to ASVs using **Bowtie 2** and a Bowtie 2 specific **Bayesian Least Common Ancestor** (**BLCA**) algorithm.

-The **Anacapa** toolkit determines the best taxonomic hits for an ASV using **bowtie2** (Langmead and Salzberg, 2012). **Anacapa** considers paired merged, paired unmerged, and unpaired sequencing reads, and thus a fast and flexible read aligner, such as bowtie2, is required to handle all four read types.
-This script uses bowtie2, **CRUX** reference libraries, and **BLCA** to then assign taxonomy.
-All reads are first globally aligned against the **CRUX** database using **bowtie2**.
+The **Anacapa** toolkit determines the best taxonomic hits for an ASV using **Bowtie 2** (Langmead and Salzberg, 2012). **Anacapa** considers paired merged, paired unmerged, and unpaired sequencing reads, and thus a fast and flexible read aligner, such as Bowtie 2, is required to handle all four read types.
+This script uses Bowtie 2, **CRUX** reference libraries, and **BLCA** to then assign taxonomy.
+All reads are first globally aligned against the **CRUX** database using **Bowtie 2**.
 Any reads that fail to align are then aligned locally.
-The best hits (the top 100 **bowtie2** returns) are then processed with **BLCA** script to assign taxonomy.
-The **bowtie2 BLCA** algorithm was adapted from https://github.com/qunfengdong/BLCA. **BLCA** uses pairwise sequence alignment to calculate sequence similarity between query sequences and reference library hits.
+The best hits (the top 100 **Bowtie 2** returns) are then processed with **BLCA** script to assign taxonomy.
+The **Bowtie 2 BLCA** algorithm was adapted from https://github.com/qunfengdong/BLCA. **BLCA** uses pairwise sequence alignment to calculate sequence similarity between query sequences and reference library hits.
 Taxonomy is assigned based on the lowest common ancestor of multiple reference library hits for each query sequence.
 The reliability of each taxonomic assignment is then evaluated through bootstrap confidence scores [Gao et al. 2017].

 Successful implementation of this script requires an ASV table (site frequency table) with the following columns (ASV number, Sequence, Samples).
 The output is multiple ASV tables for each metabarcode and both global and local alignments.